Great Sphinx and Pyramid of Giza under bright sun, Cairo, Egypt

 Warm

-Airport: CAI Top picks: Pyramids of Giza & the Sphinx, Grand Egyptian Museum (GEM)
+Airport: CAI Currency: EGP (1 $ ≈ 48 E£) Top picks: Pyramids of Giza & the Sphinx, Grand Egyptian Museum (GEM)

 Why Visit Cairo?

-Cairo overwhelms as the chaotic, sprawling gateway to ancient Egypt's greatest wonders, where the last surviving Ancient Wonder of the World—the Great Pyramid of Giza—rises from desert sands minutes from a megacity of 20+ million souls navigating the Nile's banks with relentless energy.
-The Giza Plateau's three pyramids built 4,500 years ago still confound engineers, while the Sphinx guards mysteries in its limestone paws—experience them at sunrise when tourist crowds thin and golden light illuminates Khufu's massive monument.
-The new Grand Egyptian Museum (GEM) near the pyramids houses Tutankhamun's treasures including his golden death mask, 5,000+ artifacts displayed in climate-controlled galleries that will eclipse the aging Egyptian Museum in Tahrir Square (though its dusty, overwhelming collection retains archaeological romance).
+Cairo overwhelms the senses as the chaotic, sprawling gateway to ancient Egypt's greatest wonders, where the last surviving Ancient Wonder of the World—the Great Pyramid of Giza, originally about 146.6 meters tall and now around 138.5 meters after loss of its casing stones—rises from desert sands mere minutes from a relentless megacity of 20+ million souls navigating the Nile's muddy banks with honking traffic, street vendors, and energy that never sleeps.
+The Giza Plateau's three pyramids (Khufu, Khafre, Menkaure) built around 2560-2540 BC using 2.3 million limestone blocks still confound modern engineers with precision alignment, while the enigmatic Sphinx guards mysteries in its eroded limestone paws wearing Pharaoh Khafre's face—experience these monuments as close to opening time (around 07:00) as possible or book a specialist sunrise tour if available—tourist crowds thin and golden light illuminates Khufu's massive stone faces without harsh midday glare.
+The Grand Egyptian Museum (GEM), which fully opened in November 2025 adjacent to the pyramids, holds over 100,000 artifacts in total with around 50,000 on display, including Tutankhamun's complete treasure collection (golden death mask, chariots, jewelry, throne) displayed in climate-controlled galleries with modern museology that eclipses the aging Egyptian Museum in Tahrir Square (though that dusty, overwhelming collection with mummies stacked in glass cases retains old-school archaeological romance for purists).

 What to Do